Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 After you hear the startup sound, proceed to add the camera to your SwitchBot account.

-If you encounter other issues, please contact us by clicking

-Profile Page

-and selecting

-Feedback

-when using our app.

 ---
 ### How do I reset my Pan/Tilt Cam 2K?